mcavage/node-bdb/README.md

 read than write.
 So, there you go.
 YMMV.
 - There's not 100% parity with the BDB API (yet).
 Specifically missing are:
    - Secondary indices.
 This is top of my list to add.
+   - Conditional updates
+   - Cursors
+   - The many BDB APIs supporting configuration/stats. (notice an order here?)
    - BDB encryption support.
 I'll get to this too.
-   - The many BDB APIs supporting configuration/stats. (notice an order here?)
    - Replication: I don't really have plans to add this.
 It's complicated, and hard to make work.
 In my experience, you're better off doing this in your application;  contrast something like slurpd in the plethora of LDAP systems